awsdocs/amazon-ec2-user-guide/doc_source/iam-policy-structure.md

 ## Condition keys for Amazon EC2<a name="amazon-ec2-keys"></a>

 In a policy statement, you can optionally specify conditions that control when it is in effect\.
 Each condition contains one or more key\-value pairs\.
 Condition keys are not case\-sensitive\.
-We've defined AWS\-wide condition keys, plus additional service\-specific condition keys\.
+We've defined AWS global condition keys, plus additional service\-specific condition keys\.

 For a list of service\-specific condition keys for Amazon EC2, see [Condition keys for Amazon EC2](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonec2.html#amazonec2-policy-keys)\.
-Amazon EC2 also implements the AWS\-wide condition keys\.
+Amazon EC2 also implements the AWS global condition keys\.
 For more information, see [Information available in all requests](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_variables.html#policy-vars-infoallreqs) in the *IAM User Guide*\.

 To use a condition key in your IAM policy, use the `Condition` statement\.
 For example, the following policy grants users permission to add and remove inbound and outbound rules for any security group\.
 It uses the `ec2:Vpc` condition key to specify that these actions can only be performed on security groups in a specific VPC\.